FAQ for Workshops with Felicia Forte

 Q: What types of brushes do you use?

 A: Princeton Ashley 5200F series bristle brushes are my go to.
 Sometimes I’ve purchased a ‘lot’ of brushes from eBay and enjoy experimenting with new shapes and textures.
-In the past I worked with Rosemary Brushes and created a student set.
-Usually leaning hard on long flats/bristles and switching to other types if I get bored or inspired.
+In the past I worked with Rosemary Brushes and created a student set, which may still be available on their website.
+I Usually lean hard on long flats/bristles 0-8 and switch to other types if I get bored or inspired.

 Q: Do you have an instructional video?